colwem/LPMCCasino/README.md

 LPMCCasino
 ==========
 ##Newcomers Start Here
 Hello, glad to see you're interested in the LPMCCasino.
-This is a Java project that will utilize the Swing library to make a Casino applet, to be placed inline in a web browser.
+This is a Java project utilizing the Swing library to make a Casino applet, to be placed inline in a web browser.

 This project probably works a bit differently than maybe your school assignments or other projects within the LPMC.